BIBLE LAW VS. CONSTITUTIONALISM:

 The ratification of the conventions of nine states, shall be sufficient for the establishment of this Constitution between the states so ratifying the same.

-Done in convention by the unanimous consent of the states present, the 17th day of September, in the year of our Lord 1787, and of the independence of the United States of America the 12th. .In witness we have hereunto subscribed our names.
+Done in convention by the unanimous consent of the states present, the seventeenth day of September, in the year of our Lord, one thousand seven hundred and eighty seven, and of the independence of the United States of America the twelfth in witness whereof we have hereunto subscribed our names.

-Christians are desperate to somehow make the U.S. Constitution a Christian document.
-For example, consider how much Christianity Archie Jones read into the six words “in the Year of our Lord,” which dated the signatures of the thirty-nine state delegates and Convention secretary:
+Christians2 are desperate to make the Constitution a Christian document.
+For example, consider how much Archie Jones read into the phrase "in the Year of our Lord," which dated the signatures of the thirty-nine state delegates and the Convention secretary:

-Even if each and every one of the signatories would agree with Jones’ assessment of the term and their use thereof, any Christian implications therein are eradicated by the signatories’ rejection and replacement of Yahweh’s laws with their own traditions in the Preamble and throughout the first six articles.
-The phrase “in the year of the Lord” does not make the Constitution Christian, nor does it exonerate the framers’ of the sedition and treason against Yahweh found throughout the document.
-What makes the U.S. Constitution a secular, humanistic contract is not so much its terminology but its “laws.”
+Even if each and every one of the signatories would have agreed with Jones, their rejection and replacement of Yahweh's laws with their own traditions eradicated any Christian implications.
+The phrase "in the year of our Lord" does not make the Constitution a Christian document, nor does it exonerate the framers of the sedition and treason against Yahweh found throughout the document.
+What proves the Constitution is not a Christian but a secular, humanistic contract are its "laws," not its terminology.

-Among other things, Jones equates the term “in the year of the Lord” with Lordship, but the test of Lordship is not found in mere words, but instead doing the will (the laws – Psalm 40:8) of the Heavenly Father and fulfilling the words of His Son:
+The test of lordship is not found in mere words, but instead in doing the will (the law - Psalm 40:8) of the Heavenly Father and fulfilling the words of His Son:

 Click to order the Bible Law vs. The United States Constitution CDs: